HeardLibrary/linked-data/vanderbot/README.md

 # Rate limits

 Based on information acquired in 2020, bot password users who don't have a "[bot flag](https://www.wikidata.org/wiki/Wikidata:Bots)" are limited to 50 edits per minute.
 Editing at a faster rate will get you temporarily blocked from writing to the API.
-VanderBot has a [hard-coded limit](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/vanderbot.py#L222:L238) to prevent it from writing faster than that rate.
+When writing to Wikimedia APIs (Wikidata, Commons), VanderBot enforces this limit to prevent it from writing faster than that rate.

 If you are a "newbie" (new user), you are subject to a slower rate limit: 8 edits per minute.
 A newbie is defined as a user whose account is less than four days old and who has done fewer than 50 edits.
 If you fall into the newbie category, you probably ought to do at least 50 manual edits to become familiar with the Wikidata data model and terminology anyway.
 However, if you don't want to wait, you SHOULD use an `--apisleep` or `-A` option with a value of `8` to set the delay to 8 seconds between writes.
 Once you are no longer a newbie, you MAY change it back to the higher rate by omitting this option.

 For more detail on rate limit settings, see [this page](https://www.mediawiki.org/wiki/Manual:$wgRateLimits) and the [configuration file](https://noc.wikimedia.org/conf/InitialiseSettings.php.txt) used by Wikidata.

 ----
-Revised 2023-01-11
+Revised 2023-02-06